elluhhh/ASD-Cat-Cafe/README.md

 ## Run Locally
     * Download from GitHub Repo
     * Unzip file
+    * Open Command Prompt and change the current directory to the directory of the unzipped file
-    * Run "npm ci" to download necessary modules
+    * Run "npm install" to download necessary modules
     * Run "npm start" to start server
     * View website on http://localhost:8000/